A Totally Fun Thing Bart Will Never Do Again: Production

-"A Totally Fun Thing That Bart Will Never Do Again" was written by Matt Warburton and directed by Chris Clements as part of the 23rd season of The Simpsons (2011–12).
-The title and parts of the plot are a reference to the 1996 essay "A Supposedly Fun Thing I'll Never Do Again" by American writer David Foster Wallace that describes his experiences on a cruise.
+"A Totally Fun Thing Bart Will Never Do Again" was written by Matt Warburton and directed by Chris Clements as part of the 23rd season of The Simpsons (2011–12).
+The title and parts of the plot are a reference to the 1997 essay "A Supposedly Fun Thing I'll Never Do Again" by American writer David Foster Wallace that describes his experiences on a cruise.
 In one scene, a character appears in the background that supposedly resembles Foster Wallace.
 American actor Treat Williams guest starred in the episode as himself playing William Sullivan, the character in the film The Pandora Strain that Bart uses to trick everyone into believing a deadly virus has actually spread.

 A guest appearance by English actor and comedian Steve Coogan as Rowan Priddis, the director of the cruise, is also featured.
 In the episode, when the Simpsons are having dinner at the restaurant on the ship, the character makes a stage performance of a song called "Enjoy It While You Can" that prompts Bart to make sure the cruise lasts forever.
 This song was a contribution by Tony Award-winning Broadway composer and lyricist Robert Lopez, who produced it in New York City in 2011 for the episode.
 Coogan recorded the song in New York as well.
 The writers of the show provided Lopez their suggestion for the song's lyrics, which "he then tweaked", according to William Keck of TV Guide.
 Lopez told Keck that he and the Simpsons staff decided to create something "cheesy that actually could be performed on a cruise ship.
 We went in a Carnival Cruise, 'Feelin' Hot Hot Hot' direction."
 According to The Simpsons music editor Chris Ledesma, Lopez produced "Enjoy It While You Can" with a "synthesizer band" and The Simpsons composer Alf Clausen "added a Vegas-style house orchestra arrangement for the final version."

 The episode features two songs in addition to "Enjoy It While You Can".
 "Boy from School" by English electronic music band Hot Chip is played at the start of the episode during a montage that shows a boring week in the life of Bart, including his time at school.
 When the Simpsons go down the penguins' ice slide at the end of the episode, "Winter's Love" by American neo-psychedelia band Animal Collective is heard.
-"A Totally Fun Thing That Bart Will Never Do Again" also includes two classical music pieces.
+"A Totally Fun Thing Bart Will Never Do Again" also includes two classical music pieces.
 Warburton decided to use French composer François-Adrien Boieldieu's "Concerto for Harp and Strings" for the first shot of the cruise ship in the episode.
 As described by Ledesma on his blog, this piece reappeared in a "more dire and dark treatment" later in the episode during a shot of the rundown ship.
 Russian composer Mikhail Glinka's overture from his Ruslan and Lyudmila opera is played over a montage that shows Bart taking part in the fun activities on the cruise.